 Your rabbit is cautious of your other pets.

 If you have other pets like cats and dogs around the house, your rabbits would need time to adjust to that.
 For the time being, don’t let your rabbits out of their hutch, but bring your other pets close to it.

 This would make it so that your rabbits would feel comfortable with your pet’s smell over time.
 You should also make sure that your other pet is well trained to not harm your rabbits.

 Your rabbit might be sick or in pain.

-If any of the things I mentioned above are cleared and your rabbit still sleeps with its eyes opened, then you should consider bringing your rabbit to a veterinarian.
+If any of the things I mentioned above are cleared and your rabbit still sleeps with its eyes open, then you should consider bringing your rabbit to a veterinarian.

-Rabbits that are in pain would often change their behavior.
-But, a rabbit that’s sick would usually be accompanied with multiple symptoms like:
+Rabbits that are in pain will often change their behavior.
+But, a rabbit that’s sick would usually be accompanied by multiple symptoms like:

 - Appetite changes

 - Diarrhea or any changes to their stool

 If you notice any of these signs, then consider bringing your rabbits to a veterinarian for a proper diagnosis.